cwh42/obs-service-go_modules/README.md

 `obs-service-go_modules` will create a `vendor.tar.gz` archive or other supported compression type containing the `vendor/` directory populated by `go mod vendor`.

+In some cases it can useful to use the `gomodcache` strategy which omits the `go mod vendor` step and creates a `gomodcache.tar.gz` archive containing the `$GOMODCACHE/cache` directory populated by `go mod download`.

 The archive is generated in the rpm package directory, and can be committed to [OBS](https://build.opensuse.org) to facilitate offline Go application package builds for [openSUSE](https://www.opensuse.org),